We are a nonreligious organization comprised of a variety of individuals residing in Milton, Mattapan, and surrounding communities.

 Rev. Z is Rector of the Church of the Holy Spirit in Mattapan, of one of the few predominantly BIPOC Episocopal congregations in MA.
 She brings a passion for equity and justice to this work through CCTRJ and her congregational work.

 Dr. Brandon Newsome is an Adult Psychiatrist trained at Boston Medical Center.
 He is now subspecializing further in child psychiatry via a fellowship.
-He is affiliated with the Church of Christ in Milton.
+He is affiliated with the Bedford Street Church of Christ in Abington, MA.
 He has been drawn to this work by his prior research into microaggressions and work with marginalized communities in clinical practice.

 Jayne Ogata has worked with multi-constituent teams (administrators, teachers, students, and their families) to plan, implement, and assess initiatives to increase equity and student engagement in communities.
 She has been active since 2003 advocating for equity and inclusion in the diverse, suburban community of Milton.
 Jayne works with groups and organizations to support them in developing tools, skills, and awareness for facilitating conversations about race and racism.
 This work has been in collaboration with Courageous Conversations Towards Racial Justice (CCTRJ).
 Jayne also teaches yoga with a focus on mindfulness and meditation.

-Eva Chow is a graduate of the Commonwealth Honors College at UMass Amherst.
-She holds a Bachelor’s degree in Public Health with a focus in health equity and policy.
-While pursuing her degree, she served as a leader in two student-led Asian affinity organizations.
-She first became involved in diversity, equity, and inclusion work within UMass’s College of Computer Science, then went on to work with CCTRJ.
+Eva Chow is a Research Assistant at Health Resources in Action.
+She first became involved in diversity, equity, and inclusion work at the University of Massachusetts, then went on to work with CCTRJ.
 Her hope is to address social determinants of health, including structures of racism and justice, through individual, interpersonal, and community level work.